-Take your time and try to avoid unnecessary voiced sounds during the pause – most people wont’ even realise there’s something going on.
+Take your time and try to avoid unnecessary voiced sounds during the pause – most people won’t even realize there’s something going on.
 And

-9. Customise the topic and make it your statement
+9. Customize the topic and make it your statement

 Sometimes, it’s the only solution.
 For example: if I’m unexpectedly asked to talk about maths for 15 minutes, I have to admit this is a subject I don’t know anything about.

 So I have a couple of stories about how I wasn’t very good at maths at school and that there’s one thing I’m very good at when it comes to maths.
 Calculating percentages by cross-multiplying.
 Then, I’ll be talking about how it really helped me in practice and how the audience could use it.